 How to Make Chocolate Mousse

 - Chill the Chocolate Mixture: Cover the bowl with plastic wrap and refrigerate until cold, about 2 hours.
-You want it super cold before you add in the whipped cream!
+You want the chocolate mixture super cold before you add in the whipped cream!

 - Make the Whipped Cream: Use an electric mixer to beat the remaining heavy cream.
-You’ll want it to form stiff peaks.
+You’ll whip the cream past the soft peaks stage and wait for the stiff peaks to form.
 Then fold the cream into the chocolate mixture.
 At this point you can also make a separate batch of whipped cream for topping.

-- Dish and Serve: Spoon the mousse into dessert cups, top with whipped cream, and chocolate shavings, and serve at once!
+- Dish and Serve: Spoon the chocolate mousse filling into dessert cups.
+Then top with whipped cream, and chocolate shavings, and serve at once!

 The Best Chocolate Mousse Recipe